josephlewis/leastcostpath/README.md

 Feedback
 --------

-Please email josephlewis1992\[at\]gmail.com for feedback or functionality that you would like implemented.
+Please email josephlewis1992\[at\]gmail.com to provide feedback or suggest functionality that you would like implemented.

 Versioning
 ----------